link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 ##### Basic Flow

-First, the system redirects the resource service, such as **GoogleDrive**.
+The process typically begins when the application redirects the user to the resource service, such as **Google Drive**.
-The user signs in and consents permissions giving to the application.
+Here, the user signs in and grants specific permissions to the application.
-Then, the resource service responds back an **Access Token** limitted to granted permissions.
+Following this, the resource service issues an **Access Token** back to the user, which is limited to the granted permissions.

 ```d2
 shape: sequence_diagram